If you like berries, you are going to love this healthified version of a favorite dessert–a paleo berry cobbler.

 Triple Berry Cobbler - sugar and gluten free, with egg and grain-free options

 - Preheat oven to 400 degrees (F).
 Lightly grease a 9x13 baking dish.

 - Place the frozen berries in a large mixing bowl and thaw at room temperature until just starting to turn soft and juicy.
 Do not completely thaw.
 Add in arrowroot starch, cinnamon, nutmeg, and vanilla stevia.
 Toss until berries are well coated in the mixture.
 Sprinkle berries evenly in the baking dish.

 - In the bowl of an electric mixer, whisk together the eggs, coconut oil, and coconut flour.
 Stir in sea salt, vanilla extract, vanilla stevia, and lemon zest.
 Take spoonfuls of dough flatten them to about 1/4 inch thick with your hands.
 Place the dough evenly over the berries.

-From my Alaskan kitchen to yours – I hope you all enjoy this recipe as much as we do (and thanks again, Adrienne)!
+From my Alaskan kitchen to yours – I hope you all enjoy this recipe as much as we do!